pretix/pretix-docs/docs/guides/pretixscan/android.md

 You have to grant pretixSCAN access to the device's camera in order to use the core functionality of validating tickets.

 !!!
 Note
-    Our scan-smartphones have both a camera and a scanner.
+    Our scan smartphones have both a camera and a scanner.
     The scanner works much more quickly and reliably than the camera.
     Thus, you should always use the scanner at your check-in.